alkimcevik/Turbine/README.md

  ## In PyCharm CE

  Click on the Green arrow next to the 'test_' files or right click anywhere and choose 'Run'.

+ # Note

+ To test the mobile tests in 'test_mobile.py', the test should be run with --mobile command on terminal, for instance:
+# pytest test_mobile.py --headless --mobile